POPULAR MECHANICS, October 2000 (page 40)

-Li says that if the ions in an HTSD are aligned by a magnetic field, the gravito-electric fields they create should also align.
+Ning Li says that if the ions in an HTSD are aligned by a magnetic field, the gravito-electric fields they create should also align.
 Build a large enough disc and the cumulative field should be measurable.
 Build a larger disc and the force field above it should be controllable.
 “It’s a gravity-like force you can point in any direction,” says Campbell.
 “It could be used in space to protect the international space station against impacts by small meteoroids and orbital debris.”

-Concept To Machine
+Concept to Machine

 Although Li’s theory has passed through the scientific quality-control process called peer review and an HTSD has been constructed, important technical unknowns remain.
 This summer, Li left UAH.
 She and several colleagues are striking out on their own to commercialize devices based on her theory and a proprietary HTSD fabrication technique.